iron-fish/ironfish/TRM_STRATUM.md

 # TRM Ironfish Stratum Changes

+Note: the reader is assumed to be familiar with the version 1 ironfish stratum protocol and suggested extensions.

 ## Overall description
 - Stratum protocol version bumped to 2.
 - Miner gets extranonce from pool (1-5 bytes) that's applied to the randomness header field.